akauppi/GroundLevel-firebase-es/README.md

 >You can test it:
 >
 >```
->$ docker run -it --rm firebase-ci-builder:9.16.0-node16-npm7 firebase --version
+>$ docker run -it --rm firebase-ci-builder:10.6.0-node16-npm8 firebase --version
->9.16.0
+>10.6.0
 >```

 ### Tour of the subpackages 🚌

-The application is divided into three subpackages, each having their own `README` and `npm install`.
+The application is divided into subpackages, each having their own `README` and `npm install`.

 We'll briefly mention them, as if shown from a bus window.
 To do the work, step out to each of the folders separately, study their contents and make changes.

->*'subpackage'* is an `npm` term, whereas *'submodule'* was a git term.
+>*'subpackage'* is an `npm` term (whereas *'submodule'* is a git term).
 It means a folder with its own `package.json` so you need to separately run `npm install` within it.

 **`packages/backend`**